bbenedict/bbenedict/2023-100days-coding.md

 DeLorean finished.
 Back to work.
 Added support for HuggingFace external API today.
 I plan to also support downloaded or local models.

+## 18

+First version of hugging face local models.
+Need to add paramater support.
+Also created a generalized prompt creation function that considers context to the base adapter.